JeongHyunJin/AISFM3.0/README.md

 ## Citation

-If you use the AISFMs in your research, please consider citing our paper.
+When you use our AISFMs in your research, please consider citing our paper.

 * AISFMs 3.0: Jeong et al. (2022)